 (a) The County Auditor shall oversee, coordinate, and monitor an annual audit of the accounts, books, and records of all offices, departments, and boards that reflect transactions involving financial activities and financial affairs of the County.

-(b) At the beginning of each calendar year, the County Council shall establish, and appoint all members to, an Audit Committee which shall:
+(b) The County Council shall establish or reconstitute as the facts and circumstances warrant, and appoint all members to, an Audit Committee which shall:

 (2) Meet at least on a quarterly basis to consult with the County Auditor regarding: